aad8ya/Internet-and-Web-Programming/Assignment 4 - CSS Box Model for a HTML Page/README.md

-# Assignment 4 - Apply CSS Box Model for a HTML Page - 15/12/2021
+# Assignment 4 - CSS Box Model for a HTML Page - 15/12/2021

 ### Adithya G - 18BCS102

 **Aim**<br />
-To apply CSS Box Model to my resume created using pure HTML in the 1st assignment
+To apply CSS Box Model to my resume created using HTML in the previous assignment

 **Requirements**